space-code/flare/Documentation/Usage.md

 ## Introduction

-Flare provides an elegant interface for In-App Purchases.
-It supports non-consumable and consumable purchases and subscriptions.
+Flare provides an elegant interface for In-App Purchases, supporting non-consumable and consumable purchases as well as subscriptions.

 ## Flare Diagram